EDITION 10 about OBOO,

 impose things on a sector of the population that clearly doesn't want

-12, OBOO is popular, and might be more popular if the Department gave better notice to building applicants.
+12, OBOO is popular, and might be more popular if the Department gave better notice about it to building applicants.
 The

 Department has an OBOO notice on the lobby wall, but County Supervisor Judd's Facebook page notes